obvonage/deved-platform/content/blog/en/introducing-the-vonage-client-sdk-v-app-demo-projects.md

 ---
 title: Introducing the Vonage Client SDK V-App Demo Projects
-description: "To showcase the multi-platform functionality of the SDKs and the Conversation API we have built the V-App! "
+description: "To showcase the multi-platform functionality of the SDKs and the Conversation API we have built the V-App!"
 author: abdul-ajetunmobi
 published: true
 published_at: 2022-07-28T08:59:22.841Z